ProblemMan/Aerth/notes.md

 FOR GENERATING: https://minecraft-recurrent-complex.fandom.com/wiki/Using_Recurrent_Complex_as_a_Utility

 Maybe a tardis instead of a ship.. (no, its definetly nt casue my building skills are terrible)

+**WORLD GEN**
+ - Respawn anchor: yes, bed: no
+ - piglins are safe
+ - has raids false
+ - custom infiniburn tag?
+ - ultrawarm false.. definitely false
+ - natrual.. up for debate on this.
+Not sure if clocks should work.
+ - Obsidian 'meteors' generating around alot